uqlibrary/technology-training/Git/git.md

 Git created a hidden `.git` directory to store information about the project (i.e. everything inside the directory where the repository was initiated).

+Now that we've initialised the git repositry, we can start using commands to manage versions.
 We can now check the status of our project with:

 ```
 git status